(8 votes, average: 4.75 out of 5)

 Mike wants to send confidential information to Dustin.
 But in this case, Dustin wants to make sure either Mike or Dustin himself cannot deny the information.
 So Dustin can use Mike’s public key to encrypt the information and then send the encrypted message to Mike.
 So, only Mike, who has the parallel private key, can decrypt the message and read it.

-A pair of public and private keys can make secure communication easier to use because they allow users to exchange messages without needing to agree on a shared secret key in advance.
-This can be particularly useful in cases where it is difficult to securely exchange a secret key, such as when the users are located in different countries or when the users do not have a secure way to communicate.
+This can be particularly useful in cases where it is difficult to securely exchange a secret key, such as when the users are located in different countries or do not have a secure way to communicate.

 Let’s take the same example of Dustin and Mike.
 The scenario remains the same.
-But in this case, Mike and Dustin need not exchange a secret key in advance or look for a secure way of communicating the key.
-Rather, they can use the public-private key for securely exchanging messages.
-This process can reduce the risk of key management problems and make it easier for users to use secure communication.
+However, in this case, Mike and Dustin need not exchange a secret key in advance or look for a secure way of communicating the key.

 Traditional symmetric key cryptography uses a shared secret key for encrypting and decrypting messages.
 This means that each pair of users who want to communicate securely with each other must exchange and agree upon a separate secret.
-However, cases where a large number of people were involved in communicating securely, proved to be time-taking and impractical with this process.

 In contrast, public key cryptography facilitates users to exchange messages using a public-private key pair.
 The public key encrypts the message, and the private key decrypts it.
 This means that each user only needs to share their public key with others instead of agreeing on a separate secret key for each pair of users.

 For example, suppose a group of 1000 users wants to communicate securely.
-With traditional symmetric key cryptography, this would require the exchange and agreement of 99000 secret keys (one for each pair of users).
-However, with public key cryptography, each user would only need to share their public key with the other 990 users, making it much more scalable.
+Traditional symmetric key cryptography requires the exchange and agreement of 99000 secret keys (one for each pair of users).

 This can make it more practical and efficient to use secure communication in large systems.